Chocohead/Fabric-ASM/README.md

 ### Class Generation
 The first step to ASM enlightenment is to be able to generate whatever class you want.
 Whilst of course trying to redefine classes that already exist isn't going to work out, there's a practically infinite pool of alternative class names you can come up with to generate whatever you want.
 What's more classes can be generated at any time, as soon as there's a definition registered they can be loaded and used.

 Defining a class is as simple as picking the name, then giving that and the class bytes to [`ClassTinkerers#define(String, byte[])`](https://github.com/Chocohead/Fabric-ASM/blob/master/src/com/chocohead/mm/api/ClassTinkerers.java#L57).
 The class bytes can be generated using the standard ASM `ClassWriter`, it's not really anticipated that you'll manually work out what you need.
-If a class with the given name has already been defined using the method it will skip the additional defintion and return `false`.
+If a class with the given name has already been defined using the method it will skip the additional definition and return `false`.
 If a class already exists on the classpath with the same name the behaviour is undefined (don't do that).

 ### Class Modification
 Now classes can be defined at will, ASM enlightenment is surely closer.
 But to create a new class is not nearly as powerful as to change an existing one as desired.
 Sure if the class has been loaded it's too late, but to transform a class (before that point) without being limited by Mixins is the ultimate goal.